bootdotdev/blog/content/javascript/javascript-projects-for-beginners.md

 ### 10. To-do app

 I love [this tutorial](https://www.youtube.com/playlist?list=PLINmvGGUwYc3fsN0ba_ZSZE0ywDeS0cd2) because it's short, sweet, and simple.
-The creator, CJ, writes clean and easy-to-understand code, so it’s great to learn from.
+The creator, CJ, writes clean and easy-to-understand code, so it's great to learn from.

 If you want a JavaScript project for beginners that will help you stay on top of things, this tutorial will show you how to create a to-do app.
 Throughout the process, you'll also learn the core concepts of Vue.js.